 In order to move out of recession and into recovery the government needs to stimulate the economy, and it can do this while simultaneously maximising revenue intake so it does not have a negative effect on our borrowing levels.
-In our submission in advance of Budget 2010 Sinn Féin proposed:
+In our submission in advance of Budget 2011 Sinn Féin proposed:

-- A €3.218 billion economic stimulus package with a range of measures to get Ireland back to work. - A €723 million household stimulus package to help families in severe financial difficulty due to the cost of living. - €3.7 billion to be taken in increased revenue that will not have a deflationary impact on the economy, but will bump up the state's coffers.
+- €7billion for a 3.5-year employment/infrastructure provision stimulus package to get Ireland back to work €2billion of this to be used for employment stimulus in 2011 - A €595 million financial stimulus package to help families in severe financial difficulty. - €4.671 billion to be taken in increased revenue and public spending savings that will not have a deflationary impact on the economy, but will reduce the deficit in a fair way